 In Spain, most locals are squarely in the team sweet category well as they often greet the day with churros con chocolate.
 Yes, that’s churros with liquid chocolate we’re talking about, and, yes, it’s delicious and has been happening in Spain for hundreds of years.

-While you can totally find churros sprinkled with cinnamon sugar in the States, but churros originated in Spain (sans cinnamon or sugar), and we’ve got to give credit to where the sweet snack originated.
+You can totally find churros sprinkled with cinnamon sugar in the States, but churros originated in Spain (sans cinnamon or sugar), and we’ve got to give credit to where the sweet snack originated.
 Unsurprisingly, like so many other food trends, there’s a catch to the history of churros.

 Like the debated origins of Spanish tapas, pinpointing the churro’s creation in one country is like asking us to choose our favorite wine region: Franciacorta?
 Sonoma?
 Valle de Guadalupe?
 In either case, it’s hard to say.

 A Brief History Of Churros

 You have to start by asking yourself: what exactly is a churro?
 When it comes to the history of churros, it’s complicated.
 Some historians say that the Spanish churro is a descendant of a Chinese pastry called youtiao.

 The Chinese pastry is fried in oil and looks like two long, conjoined breadsticks and isn’t dressed in sugar or dunked in chocolate as you’ll see in Spain (or in the States, Mexico, South America, or filled with guava in other countries, but more on that below.)
 The story goes that Portuguese explorers brought Youtiao back to Iberia, where it then took on its distinct, star-edged shape and sweetness as the pastry gained popularity throughout Spain.